West London electricity capacity constraints

 We created this first document to set out the background to the issue, how it initially impacted developments in the West London area and solutions that have been pursued to resolve it.
-In total, we have now published four documents and you can read the latest here.
+In total, we have now published four documents.
+Read the latest document.

 Update

-City Hall’s latest update document, published in March 2024, outlines the capacity constraints' current status, progress made against various solutions previously identified, and a new solution being introduced by SSEN, NGESO and NGET in response to the Mayor’s call for action.
+City Hall’s latest update document, published in February 2025, outlines the capacity constraints' current status, progress made against various solutions previously identified, and a new solution being introduced by SSEN, NESO and NGET in response to the Mayor’s call for action.
 Also highlighted in this document is an overview of work led by City Hall in collaboration with affected boroughs, developers and Government to ensure coordinated action and that solutions developed are in Londoners' best interests.

 March 2024 GLA Update Document